FractalBlocks/Fractal/DEVELOPMENT.md

 - Improve and update examples, are very outdated (PARTIAL IMPLEMENTED)
 - Implement and document server side routing example
 - screenInfo as a Global listener(middleware) // maybe deprecated?
-- Separate fractal examples into other git repo, with fractalEngine as module // (EVALUATE)
 - Improve documentation of fractal
 - Fix dependencies and verify that examples works
 - Improve documentation of fractal-examples